mpievolbio-scicomp/cancer_sim/paper.md

 template parameter file `params.py` on the X-Y grid with colors indicating the order in which mutations appear.
 0 (deep purple) indicates no mutation in this cell.

-Future investigations and expansions of `CancerSim` will focus on  sampling of tumour specimens in a specific spatial pattern.
-Additionally, the effects of chemotherapy can be modelled by the introduction of different modes of cell death.

 Documentation and support
 -------------------------